Chart Color Schemes

 Employment

 Brookvale has an educated workforce with professional services well-represented.
-Its unemployment rate is 3.3%, as per AreaSearch's statistical area data aggregation.
+The unemployment rate is 3.7%, as per AreaSearch's aggregation of statistical area data.

-As of June 2025, 2,358 residents are employed, with an unemployment rate of 0.9% below Greater Sydney's rate of 4.2%.
-Workforce participation in Brookvale is high at 72.2%, compared to Greater Sydney's 60.0%.
-Key employment sectors include health care & social assistance, retail trade, and professional & technical services, with a notable specialization in other services (1.7 times the regional level).
-Public administration & safety has limited presence (4.1% vs regional 5.7%).
+As of September 2025, there are 2,390 employed residents with a 0.4% lower unemployment rate than Greater Sydney's 4.2%.
+Workforce participation stands at 72.2%, above Greater Sydney's 60.0%.
+Key employment sectors include health care & social assistance, retail trade, and professional & technical services.
+Other services show notable concentration, with employment levels at 1.7 times the regional average.

 Frequently Asked Questions - Employment